Accessibility

 Fine Motor Skills

-The interactive can be completed using either mouse/trackpad or keyboard commands and is minimally reliant on clicking precision.
+The games can be completed using either mouse/trackpad or keyboard commands and is minimally reliant on clicking precision.

 Icon of a speech bubble